Inference From Visible Information And Background Knowledge: Definitions

 \begin{theorem}[\cite{gnficalp}] Satisfiability for $\gnfo$ sentences can be tested effectively, and is $\twoexp$-complete.
 Furthermore, every satisfiable sentence has a finite satisfying model. \end{theorem}

-Note that GNFO does \emph{not} subsume the constraints corresponding to CQ view definitions (e.g. $A(x,y) \wedge B(y,z) \leftrightarrow V(x,z)$ cannot be expressed in GNFO).
-However we will cover this special class of constraints in Section \ref{sec:extspec}.
+Note that $\gnf$ does \emph{not} subsume the theories corresponding to CQ view definitions (e.g. $A(x,y) \wedge B(y,z) \leftrightarrow V(x,z)$ cannot be expressed in GNFO).
+However we will cover this special class of theories in Section \ref{sec:extspec}.

 Finally, we will consider \emph{Equality-generating Dependencies} (EGDs), of the form